A Selection of our Case Studies

 Case 3 - Jess, 23

-Jess has always loved football but fell out of love when she was asked to leave the family home, Jess has Aspergers and her family found it difficult to cope with her, ending up in a homeless hostel she got involved with LHFCs women's Futsal team where she got her mojo back to play football, LHFC has seen the potential in her and put her through level one and two coaching badges, Jess users football to combat her Aspergers and has the support of the other women who all support each other using football as the common denominator.
+Jess has always loved football but fell out of love when she was asked to leave the family home, Jess has Aspergers and her family found it difficult to cope with her, ending up in a homeless hostel she got involved with LHFCs women's Futsal team where she got her mojo back to play football, LHFC has seen the potential in her and put her through level one and two coaching badges, Jess uses football to combat her Aspergers Syndrome, and has the support of the other women who all give comfort and encouragement to each other, using football as the common denominator.
 Jess is now one of LHFCs Women's coaching staff.

 A Word from Jess